Weinstein handlebodies for complements of smoothed toric divisors

-\begin{lemma} Let $(M,\omega)$ be a toric symplectic 4-manifold and let $V$ be the vertex in the moment polytope that is the moment map image of the fixed point where we smooth the divisor.
-Then the slope of the curve in the torus $T^2$ representing the corresponding attaching sphere of a 2-handle is equal to the difference of the inward normal vectors of the edges of the moment polytope meeting in $V$. \end{lemma}
+\begin{lemma} Let $(M,\omega)$ be a toric symplectic 4-manifold and let $V$ be the vertex in the moment polytope that is the moment map image of the fixed point where we smooth the total toric divisor.
+Then the slope of the curve in the torus $T^2$ representing the corresponding attaching sphere of a 2-handle is equal to $s(V).$ \end{lemma}